 Name Description Exact The option to indicate that you want to search for the devices that match the exact values entered as the search criteria in the fields.
 Contains The option to indicate that you want to search for the devices with configuration information that contains the string that you enter in the adjacent text box.
 When you select this option, the text box beside the option becomes available and the other search fields become read only.
 Host name The host name of the managed device that you want to search.
 IP Address The IP address of the managed device that you want to search.
-Solution Element ID The Solution Element ID of the managed device that you want to search.
+Solution Element ID or CI Name The Solution Element ID or CI name of the managed device that you want to search.
+R Note: If SAL Gateway is not running in Managed Services mode then the field name is displayed as Solution Element ID .
 Product ID The product ID of the managed device that you want to search.
 Model The model applied to the managed devices that you want to filter.
+Button Description